chadblack/370S2022/assignments.md

 # Assignments

-1. **Participation.
+1. **Participation and Self-Evaluation.
 (15%)**

    This course requires your active participation in film discussions and lecture.
 All students must participate in discussions and as we dissect the films.

-2. **Reading Précis.
+2. **Reading Memos.
 (30%)**

-   For each assigned reading aside from the text book, students must write a research précis to be turned in on the day that reading is assigned.
+   Students will write weekly reaction papers or research memos each week.
-   Instructions for how to write a research précis are available [here](https://chadblack.net/LatAmSport2019/memo/).
-You do not have to write the full memo, but I would encourage you to do so for readings that support your final project.
+   Instructions for how to write a research memo are available [here](https://chadblack.net/LatAmSport2019/memo/).
+We will also practice writing these types of pieces in groups in class.
+Due no later than Friday night.

 3. **Film Papers.
 (30%)**